 The simulation is essentially a function where the inputs are the percentage of people that drive in every county and the county population.
-The output is a prediction of the number of grocery stores in the county.
+The output is the predicted number of grocery stores per county.
 Figure 2 shows that a 2 X 3,410 vector with the population and the percentage of people who drive in each county is fed into the simulation.
 The simulation runs separately for each county and yields a 1 X 3,140 vector which is the predicted number of stores in each county.
 The GSSP is calculated after the fact by dividing predicted grocery stores by population in thousands.